Do you send emails for tasks only?Last updated by Tiago Araújo [SSW] 3 months ago.See history

 Using your mailbox as a task list also saves you from having to use inefficient paper-based cards to track your tasks.

-Tip 1: It is better when email is not used as communication.
+Tip #1: It is better when email is not used as your first choice for communication.
 Of course, if the person is unavailable, you may have to.
 In this case, also follow the "as per our conversation" rule E.g. "As per the message I left on your phone...
 I want to make a decision on...
 My suggestions is..." and detail the questions you would like answered.